lumicks/pylake/docs/zrefs.rst

 Force Calibration
 -----------------

-The passive force calibration method was based on a number of publications by the Flyvbjerg group :cite:`berg2004power,tolic2004matlab,hansen2006tweezercalib,berg2006power`.
+The passive force calibration method was based on a number of publications by the Flyvbjerg group :cite:`berg2004power,tolic2004matlab,hansen2006tweezercalib,berg2003unintended,berg2006power,norrelykke2010power`.
+Corrections for the drag coefficient of lateral and axial force when approaching the surface were based on :cite:`schaffer2007surface,brenner1961slow`.
+The active calibration method was based on :cite:`tolic2006calibration`.
+The corrections for dual trap calibration were based on work presented in :cite:`stimson1926motion,goldman1966slow` and numerically compared to simulations using the software :cite:`the_fenics_project_developers_2023_10432590`.

 F,d Fitting
 -----------